Switching from Paper to Electronic Lab Notebook – Top barriers and solutions

 However, the adoption of digital systems in labs has been slow.
 In order to gain better understanding of the situation, we decided to conduct the largest study on ELN adoption so far.
 The study provides information on the direction in which the ELN market is moving and insight on why the ELN adoption has been so slow.

-Barrier 1 – Price and budget
+Barrier 1 of switching from paper to an ELN – Price and budget

 When talking about ELN costs and limited budgets, a large percentage of survey respondents indicated that cost was a significant barrier to ELN adoption.
 This includes financial outlay, staff hours, troubleshooting, and the fact that long-term use is likely to require on-going maintenance and support.